-Visit the eBook Collections page for links to thousands of ebooks from several ebook providers.
+Visit the eBooks page for links to thousands of ebooks from several ebook providers.
 RPCC ebooks are available 24 hours a day, 7 days a week.
 Students will be prompted to login with their Library User ID or Alt.
 ID, and PIN to access these ebooks from off-campus.

 Academic Search Complete: Articles from 5,500+ journals and other sources, multiple subject areas.

 Art and Architecture Complete: Articles on art, new artists, contemporary art, reviews, and criticism.

 Art Index Retrospective: Citations for 55 years of art publications.